 JoJo’s World: Big River Grille Review

 The answer to that question is clear when looking at JoJo’s vlog view counts.
-After his China trip vlogs concluded, he’s had only three vlogs that have cracked the 20k views mark.
-Two are his all Disney parks vlog and his all Orlando theme parks vlog.
+After the conclusion of his China trip vlogs, he’s had only three vlogs that have cracked the 20k views mark.
+Two of them are his vlog about “all Disney parks” and his vlog about “all Orlando theme parks”.
 The third is “I Tested a 1-Star Restaurant at Disney World.”
-To try to replicate the relative success of that food review vlog, JoJo is going to keep trying to mimic the vlog as closely as possible.
-He’s going to do reviews of poorly rated restaurants and take along the same friends to help him do it.
-When JoJo finds something that works, he reuses the gimmick until he beats it to death and/or viewership declines sufficiently for him to try something else.
+To try to replicate the relative success of that food review vlog, JoJo is going to keep mimicking that vlog as closely as possible.
+He’s going to keep reviewing poorly rated restaurants and taking the same friends to help him.

-JoJo gets notice that their table is ready at Big River Grille.
+JoJo gets a notification that their table is ready at Big River Grille.
 He doesn’t mention it until ten minutes afterward, but since JoJo has never cared about being somewhere when is supposed to be, he’s in no hurry to get to the restaurant.
 Instead, the group leaves the bar and spends time watching more of the live entertainment on the boardwalk.

 Farris asks and gets them moved to a different location.
 Kevin approves of the new seating, saying, “It smells amazing over here.”